theheking/intro-to-command-line-hpc/practical_overview/6_Writing_Scripts_workingwithdata.md

 >

-Katana - How to start an interative job
+Wolfpack - How to start an interative job
 -----------------------------------------
-For a more in depth understanding of Katana (https://unsw-restech.github.io/using_katana/).
+For a more in depth understanding of the Wolfpack please navigate through the intranet for more helpful infomation.
 We will not be going into a deep dive of high performance computers.
 In essence, compute nodes are just high performance computers.
 Made up of multiple fast CPUs (computational processing units), extra RAM (random access memory) and you can request whatever your analysis requires

 The head node is not particularly powerful, and is shared by all logged-in users.
 Never run computational intense jobs there!!

 Different clusters use use different tools to manage resources and schedule jobs.
-Katana uses OpenPBS to control access to compute nodes.
+Wolfpack uses Sun Grid Engine to control access to compute nodes.

 The "polite" thing to do is to request an interactive node, or submit a job.
 For small jobs that you are troubleshooting, form an interactive session.
 An interactive job or interactive session is a session on a compute node with the required physical resources for the period of time requested.
 To request an interactive job, add the -I flag (capital i) to qsub.
 Default sessions will have 1 CPU core, 1GB and 1 hour

 ![QSUB](../assets/img/batchjobs.png)

 For example, the following two commands.
 The first provides a default session, the second provides a session with two CPU core and 8GB memory for three hours.
-You can tell when an interactive job has started when you see the name of the server change from katana1 or katana2 to the name of the server your job is running on.
+You can tell when an interactive job has started when you see the name of the server change from dice01 or dice02 to the name of the server your job is running on.
 In these cases it’s k181 and k201 respectively.

     $ qsub -I
     qsub: waiting for job 313704.kman.restech.unsw.edu.au to start